Windz-GameDev/TSPQuest/README.md

 ## Description

 The Traveling Salesman Problem (TSP) is a classic optimization problem in computer science.
-The goal is to find the shortest possible route that visits a set of cities and returns to the origin city.
-This repository provides implementations of various algorithms to solve the TSP, ranging from exact methods to heuristic and approximation algorithms.
+The goal is to find the shortest route that visits a set of cities and returns to the origin city.
+This repository implements various algorithms to solve the TSP, ranging from exact methods to heuristic and approximation algorithms.
-This repository was created for our COT6405 class project - "The Traveling Salesman, Comparison of Efficiency between exact and approximate heuristic algorithms".
+This repository was created for our COT6405 class project - "The Euclidean Traveling Salesman, Comparison of Efficiency between Exact and approximate heuristic algorithms".

 ## Algorithms

 The script in this repository implements the following algorithms for solving the TSP:

-1. **Brute Force**: An exact algorithm that generates all possible tours and then selects the shortest one.
+1. **Brute Force**: An exact algorithm that generates all possible tours and selects the shortest one.
 Time Complexity: \(O(n! * n)\).

 2. **Branch and Bound**: An exact algorithm that uses a tree search strategy.
 Time Complexity: Varies, best case \(O(n^2 \log n)\), worst case \(O(2^n)\).